rgsphilip/eco-up-pdx/README.md

 ## Acknowledgments

-* Natan LaFontaine for the idea of the graphical theme throughout this site.
+* Natan LaFontaine for the idea of the graphical theme throughout this site and help troubleshooting Redux.

+* [Bart Massey](https://github.com/BartMassey) for providing OSS best practices.

 * [PurpleBooth](https://github.com/PurpleBooth) for a great README template